 by Jamie Maslin

-As I was about to board my ferry to an art museum in Tasmania I noticed a stand of books that instantly caught my eye because of the map.
+As I was about to board my ferry to an art museum in Hobart I noticed a stand of books that instantly caught my eye because of the map.
 We got talking to the author, Jamie Maslin, who hitchhiked from Tasmania, Australia to London, UK.
 I had to buy this because it’s almost exactly the route I plan on doing this year, and I’m so glad I did.
 What an incredible journey, endless inspiration for the adventurous traveller!

 by Paulo Coelho

 This is the magical story of Santiago, an Andalusian shepherd boy who dreams of travelling the world in search of a worldly treasure as fabulous as any ever found.
-From his home in Spain he journeys to the markets of Tangiers, and from there into the Egyptian desert, where a fateful encounter with the alchemist awaits him.
+From his home in Spain, he journeys to the markets of Tangiers, and from there into the Egyptian desert, where a fateful encounter with the alchemist awaits him.

 This is a book about following your dreams, and what better way to inspire your dreams of travel?